rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

 #WAPT-notes

+---
 ### what we'll learn
+> Lecture Name : Web Fundamentals #1 How do we load websites?
+HTTP Verbs?
-1) how do we load websites
+> 1) how do we load websites
-2) how a web requests goes
+> 2) how a web requests goes
-3) how it works
+> 3) how it works
-4) structure of it
+> 4) structure of it
-5) types of HTTP requests
+> 5) types of HTTP requests

+---

 ### Overview of web fundamentals
 1) what's HTTP request , HTTP responses